Esri/maps-app-javascript/README.md

 [Intern](https://theintern.io/) is used for all unit tests and code coverage.

-The [Drawer](https://material.io/components/web/catalog/drawers/) used is from the [Material Components of the Web](https://material.io/components/web/) library.

 Feel free to use this project as a starting point for your own applications!

 ## Usage